govtechmy/hansards-dataproc/README.md

 | 7 | 8 | 9 |
 ```
 Due to the diversity of tables we do not style the header rows.
 All formatting inside the table (particularly bold) will be removed.
+- We operate on the assumption that there is no natural occurence of pipes | in the Hansard, which so far holds true.

 ## On timestamps
 There are two formats for timestamps